wp-plugins/rss-post-importer/readme.txt

 * Assign Imported Post to as many categories as you want , the sky is the limit.

+* Export/import your Feeds and setting as CSV File.

 **Don't take my word for it, here's how easy to use it is:**